RameshRavi1986/react-webpack-typescript-jest/README.md

 Rerenders related components
 When all words are revealed a message shown to the user

-The whole state logic is separated in to context files
+The whole state logic is separated in to context files.

+# Unit test

+Unit and integration tests are done using react testing library and jest as a test runner.